 These are the overall average travel costs for the two destinations.

 Should I visit Duck or Charleston?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Duck is a resort town in Dare County, North Carolina.
 The town is quite small, with a year around population of just 369, but during the peak summer months the tourist crowds can climb to over 20,000.
 Duck is also the northernmost incorporated town in the county, and also the newest town in the Outer Banks, having been incorporated on May 1st, 2002.

 Charleston is a beautiful, southern city and seaport town in South Carolina.
 It has a wonderful, historic downtown area that the city government works hard to maintain.
 Located on a peninsula that is created by two rivers, the city is a stunning setting with much character.
 It is a popular place to visit for its culture, architecture and cuisine.
 In recent years Charleston has gained popularity and it continues to grow as both a regional and international travel destination.
 With its rising popularity comes increasing costs.
 Travel costs continue to go up as restaurants and hotels raise their prices, particularly during the peak travel season and holiday periods.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Duck is $151, while the average daily cost in Charleston is $136.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Duck and Charleston in more detail.